mamoniot/project-cybersyn/README.md

 * Set item filters per cargo wagon, making multi-item deliveries far less of a headache.

 These all combine to make it possible to **create "universal" stations**; stations that provide any arbitrary number of different items for a train of any arbitrary length!
 Build stations that supply you all items from your mall, stations that grab selected items from your disorganized storage chests, or stations that transfer any item between two otherwise completely distinct networks!
 The possibilities are far less limited.

+**Intuitive and easy to learn**, without sacrificing features.
+Configure your stations using just 3 virtual signals, a couple of combinator settings and the train stop's own train limit.

 **Improved fault handling**.
 Mistakes and misconfigured stations are much less likely to result in items being delivered to places they shouldn't.